GULibrarySandbox/intro-text-mining-analysis-old/content/2-how.md

 Natural language processing (NLP) is the branch of artificial intelligence (AI) that deals with training a computer to understand, process, and generate language.
 Search engines, machine translation services, and voice assistants are all powered by the technology. (https://www.cio.com/article/228501/natural-language-processing-nlp-explained.html view 19-01-2021)

-in practice, NLP tools break down text into analysable parts, these parts include
+in practice, NLP tools break down text into analysable parts, these parts include:
 -	Sentence splitting
 -	Tokenization
 -	Part-of-speech tagging